Iowa City, IA

 Wood Chips

-Small batches of compost and wood chips are also available at the East Side Recycling Center (2401 Scott Blvd.
-SE, Iowa City) during spring, summer, and fall.
+Small batches of wood chips are also available at the East Side Recycling Center (2401 Scott Blvd.
+SE, Iowa City) during spring, summer, and fall for 50 cents per five gallons.
 This service is not available in winter.

 No cost to residents.
 The Hazardous Material Collection Facility is open Thursday and Friday from 7 a.m. to 2 p.m., and Saturday from 7 a.m. to noon.